-The data access and usage working group was formed around the original Mobile Equipment Open Dataguideline.
-It was GMG’s first working group.
-The objective of that group was to oversee projects that enable the unfettered access to data across the mine cycle, improving the capacity to use that data effectively and efficiently.
-Projects and publications listed below.
-The group’s projects covered data access issues (mobile equipment open data), data exchange challenges (OMF), and common definitions and KPIs (Time Classification Framework).
+The data access and usage working group was GMG’s first working group formed around the original Mobile Equipment Open Dataguideline.
+The objective was to oversee projects that enable the unfettered access to data across the mine cycle, improving the capacity to use that data effectively and efficiently.
+The group’s projects include data access issues (mobile equipment open data), data exchange challenges (OMF), and common definitions and KPIs (Time Classification Framework).

-The Interoperability Working Group focused on driving collaboration within the industry to tackle the most common challenges and develop a common vision for interoperability.
-To date, the group primarily took a “mile wide, inch deep” approach and focused on industry alignment.
+The Interoperability Working Group focused on driving collaboration within the industry to tackle common challenges and develop a common vision for interoperability.
+To date, the group primarily took a broad approach and focused on industry alignment.
 The group has developed a live interoperability landscape to provide and overview of existing initiatives.

 WHY ARE THE WORKING GROUPS MERGING?

-The decision to merge the Data Access and Usage and Interoperability Working Groups was because they shared much of the same community and their topics overlapped in many ways.
-The new group can still have separate focus areas or sub-committees to deal with different types of topics.
-The name of the new working group is TBD.
+The decision to merge the Data Access and Usage and Interoperability Working Groups was because they had participants of the same communities with overlapping topics.
+Although the two groups merged, the new working group (name TBD) will still have separate focus areas or sub-committees to deal with different topics.

 WHY ARE THESE TOPICS IMPORTANT FOR THE MINING INDUSTRY?